Karhusa/F_AMR_project/TSE/Update_the_TSE.md

-RSTUDIO
+Update the original TSE.rds with new coldata table

-1. Load the TSE object
+## 1. Load the TSE object

 ```r